mrdaliselmi/mrdaliselmi/README.md

 <h1 align="center">Hi 👋, I'm Dali Selmi</h1>
-<h3 align="center">A Data Science / ML enthusiast from Tunisia </h3>
+<h3 align="center">Software Engineer, AI & ML enthusiast from Tunisia </h3>
-<h4 align="center">I'm a software engineering student 💻, a data science enthusiast, a cinephile 🎬, and an anime lover.
-I am passionate about AI and machine learning.
+<h4 align="justify">I'm a software engineering student 💻, a data science enthusiast, a cinephile 🎬, and an anime lover.
+I am passionate about AI, machine learning and System design .
 I am constantly seeking to discover and learn new technologies.
 I enjoy watching and discussing movies.
 I am also an avid football fan ⚽ and enjoy playing and watching the sport.
-I am currently looking for a summer internship in the field of data science to further my skills and gain real-world experience.
-I am excited to connect with professionals in the industry and learn from their experiences.</h4>
+I'm currently seeking opportunities to further develop my skills in development, system design and software architecture.
+I'm eager to connect with professionals in the industry to learn from their experiences and insights.
+Let's connect and chat about all things tech!</h4>

 [![](https://visitcount.itsvg.in/api?id=mrdaliselmi&icon=0&color=6)](https://visitcount.itsvg.in)